r00t-3xp10it/Meterpreter_Paranoid_Mode-SSL/README.md

      SHA1 hash for validation.
 Just like with the Payload we set the parameters HANDLERSSLCERT with the path to the PEM file and stagerverifysslcert to true.

-     when we recibe a session back, we can see the stage doing the validation
+     We can see the stage doing the validation when we recibe a session ..
 ![Meterpreter_Paranoid_Mode v1.3](http://2.1m.yt/oiATdEQ.png)